Nyft-i/Nyft-i.github.io/about.md

 # Name

 The website name is an interesting one.
 For the last couple of years I have really discovered my passion in Physics, which I have found to be pulsar astronomy.
+This became known between myself and all my friends, therefore I eventually became known as "the pulsar bitch".
+Naturally, this is not said maliciously, and I have since grown quite fond of the title.

 # Website